coldclimate/omnomfrickinnom/_posts/2015-11-01-sweet-sour-pork.markdown

 * A spring onion (finely sliced)
 * A heaped teaspoon of cornfour
 * A large blob of Naughty Ketchup (or regular ketchup and a splash of chilli)
+* A heaped teaspoon of lazy ginger (or fine grated fresh)
 * A couple of tablespoons of sharp fruit vinegar.
 I used up some berry vinegar I had left over

 ## Do